-Sandy Hill is close to excellent dining in the Byward Market and shopping at the Rideau Centre and is one of Ottawa's most historical and easily recognized neighbourhoods.
-It was first established in the early nineteenth century, and it was clearly Ottawa's wealthiest neighbourhood, home to the most influential dignitaries, politicians and residents.
-With the establishment the University of Ottawa, the neighbourhood became more densely populated and middle class.
+Sandy Hill is walking distance to the Byward Market and shopping at the Rideau Centre shopping mall and is one of Ottawa's most historical and easily recognized neighbourhoods.
+It was first established in the early nineteenth century and, at the time, it was Ottawa's wealthiest neighbourhood, home to the most influential dignitaries, politicians and residents of the day.
+Over the years, with the establishment of the University of Ottawa, the neighbourhood became more densely populated and middle class.
 During the last few decades, many of the grand mansions have become embassies and this neighbourhood now boasts over thirty embassies.
 This eclectic neighbourhood is highly desirable because of it's central downtown location.

-Because of its central location, this Bed and Breakfast is within easy walking distance of all major attractions in the city including Parliament Hill the Rideau Canal, the National Arts Centre, the National Gallery, the Government Conference Centre, the Museum of Civilization and the ByWard Market.
-Most guests rarely ever use their car because of our central location.
-Many restaurants, cafés, pubs, nightclubs and shopping areas are within walking distance of our downtown Ottawa B&B. Our location is also only steps away from all major public transitroutes (the Transitway) making travel to other locations in Ottawa easy.
+Because of its downtown location, this Bed and Breakfast is within easy walking distance of all major attractions in the city including Parliament Hill, the Rideau Canal, the National Arts Centre, the National Gallery, the Government Conference Centre, the Canadian Museum of History, the Ottawa Convention (Shaw) Centre and the ByWard Market.
+Guests rarely ever use their car because of our central location.
+Many restaurants, cafés, pubs, nightclubs and shopping areas are within walking distance of this downtown Ottawa B&B. Our location is also only steps away from all major public transit routes (the Transitway) making travel to other locations in Ottawa easy.

 - the UNESCO world heritage Rideau Canal